PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 Edges represent the connection between nodes and define the possible paths through the process-graph.
 These connections can be unidirectional or bidirectional.

+### Process-Graph Compression

+SI performs Process-Graph Compression once a user wants to condense a set of sequenced regions -Process-Graph- into a single region called *Compound Region*.
+SI checks whether the selected graph can be compressed.
+(The underlying rules will be featured in a separate blog post, purely dedicated towards Process-Graphs and their compression)

 ### Compound Region

-A compound region is the result of process-graph compression.
+A compound region is the result of *process-graph compression*.
 A compound region contains the sequence of effects of the originally sketched and then compressed process-graph.
 Therefore, it groups multiple regions forming a process-graph (or process-sub-graph) and represents this group as a single region.
 When put into the context of common programming languages, a compound region fills the role of a *function* or *method*, while *atomic* regions are lines of code.